VLucet/rgovcan/README.md

 A R package to interact with the Open Canada API, to search and download datasets.

 The code is under GPL license.
-All data under Open Government License (http://open.canada.ca/en/open-government-licence-canada).
+All the data is under Open Government License (http://open.canada.ca/en/open-government-licence-canada).